GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 - User experience (UX) and usability (for non-organizational users i.e., public, business, partner); and
 - Direct and indirect benefits to reuse enterprise-level chosen solutions, including consolidated support desks.

-Your agency may determine alternatives to the NIST-recommended guidance for the assessed assurance levels (refer to NIST Special Publication 800-63-3: Digital Identity Guidelines, Section 5.4, Risk Acceptance and Compensating Controls) based on:
+Your agency may determine alternatives to the NIST-recommended guidance for the assessed assurance levels based on:<sup>20</sup>
 - Your mission,
 - Your risk tolerance,
 - Your existing business processes,